jaumeortola/languagetool-msword10-addin/README.md

 ### Limitations
 * The errors are not underlined or highlighted in the text.
 This is a desirable feature, but it is too difficult to implement, with the technology used here, without causing unwanted effects on the operation of MS Word.
 * Instead of choosing one the suggestions shown in the dialog box, you can edit the piece of text where the error is found.
 In some cases, this replacement can affect the text format.
+* The programm can fail if you use the "tracking changes" function in MS Word, even if the tracked changes are hidden.

 ### License